For the love of all blue-footed booby birds that have trekked where none have trekked before, I still have not found the town of REDACTED .

 I aim to be a paranormal investigator with a crew of mystery-solving misfits, traveling from coast to coast and exploring the grand unknowns.
-Before I take any further strides towards achieving this, I decided that calling Rorfu was simply not enough.
-I need to see her, too, and show her my van in person.

-First of all, on the day I called Rorfu and got her (vague) directions to the town, I stumbled upon this bloodied letter that seems to be addressed to me—and from REDACTED .
+First of all, on the day I called Rorfu and got her (vague) directions to the town, I stumbled upon a bloodied letter that seems to be addressed to me—and from REDACTED .
 It was beneath my tire when I went to a general store for roadtrip supplies, but I only noticed it after I had went in the store and bought what I needed.

 It’s also a concerning read, but I have shared a picture of the envelope here, along with a brief summary of the letter that lies therein.
 Content warning: blood (on the envelope) and allusions to… cannibalism?
 It’s hard to tell.
-It’s definitely from a disturbed individual, but I’m being careful with my movements and am making it a point to update people about my location at different times of the day.
-Long story short, I’ve been met with worse messages during my time as a private investigator.
-I won’t be intimidated away from seeing my friend.(Click the arrow to see.)
+It’s definitely from a disturbed individual, but I’m being careful with my movements and am making it a point to update Rorfu on my location at different times of the day.

-What’s debatedly more distressing to me is how I can’t say the name of the town.
+What’s more distressing to me is how I can’t say the name of the town.
 I can type it here.
 I can read it in front of me—but it turns out nobody who knows the name can say it plainly.
 It makes no sense.
 The town name consists of perfectly ordinary words, though they are hardly a name for any living place.
 And yet… when I go to say the syllables, to put sound to the consonants and vowels…

 …it simply won’t happen.